Xarrama Voices

 Some rivers flow beside us.
 And some flow within us.
 The Xarrama is both.

-On 21 November 2025, the community of Torrão was invited to gather at Convento da Terra to share memories, stories, reflections and gestures connected to the Xarrama River, a line of water that has shaped the village’s landscape, nourished its edges, and now calls us to take responsibility for what was once plentiful.
+On 24 October and 21 November 2025, a small group of residents from Torrão was invited to gather at Convento da Terra to share memories, emotions, stories and gestures connected to the Xarrama River — a line of water that flows alongside the village, has shaped its gestures, nourished its banks, and today calls us to take responsibility for protecting what was once abundant.

 The Xarrama is a silent witness to generations.
 It runs through the history of the village and the lives of its people.
 It is a source, a boundary and a mirror.
 Often invisible to the urban eye, its water remains essential to those who work the land, who observe, who live alongside it.